ilkka-torma/diddy/README.md

-# Diddy
+# Griddy
-Diddy: Python toolbox for analysis of infinite discrete dynamical systems
+Griddy (GRaphs and Infinite Discrete Dynamical Systems): a Python toolbox for analysis of infinite discrete dynamical systems

-See the [wiki](https://github.com/ilkka-torma/diddy/wiki) for documentation.
+See the [wiki](https://github.com/ilkka-torma/griddy/wiki) for documentation.